MC4004 - Principles and Practice in Marketing (2018/19)

 |Total study hours||300|

-This module provides an introduction to the study of the marketing and communications.
-It outlines the fundamental principles, concepts and techniques, which are essential to understanding marketing as a philosophy of business in different environments.
-It provides students with the opportunity to explore contemporary marketing theories and approaches and the body of knowledge required for marketing decision making based on the application of the marketing mix.
+The module introduces students to the study of marketing and communications.
+It outlines the fundamental principles, concepts and techniques, which are essential to understanding marketing in the 21st century as a philosophy of business in different environments.
+It provides students with the opportunity to explore contemporary marketing theories and approaches and the body of knowledge required for marketing decision-making based on the application of the marketing mix.

--To develop knowledge of a wide-range of theoretical and practical techniques used in marketing and communications.
+3. Develop knowledge of a wide range of theoretical and practical techniques used in marketing and communications.

--Product mix – anatomy of product, branding, product management and new product development, product life cycle
+Product & Service mix – anatomy of product, branding, product management, innovation and new product development, product life cycle; Pricing mix - context and concepts, pricing strategies.
+LO2B

-The module will be delivered over a 30 week period and consists of 1.5 hours lectures and 1.5 hours seminar each week.
-Exceptions to these is week 7 which is designated activity week and weeks 28 and 29, which will be used for examination preparation and support.
-Exams will take place in week 30.
+The module will be delivered over a 27-week period and consists of 2 hours lectures and 1-hour seminar each week.
+Exceptions to these is week 6 which is designated activity week and weeks 28 and 29, which will be used for examination preparation and support.
+Exams will take place at the end of academic year during timetabled exam period.
 The weekly lectures will focus on key theories, concepts, models and frameworks of the principles of marketing and their application to real life situations in the context of European/UK and Global environments.

 The seminars will focus on discussions, debates, questions and answer sessions to build on the topics covered in the lectures.
 The emphasis will be on group activities and preparation for, case study analysis and the development of individual and group communications and presentational skills.
 Students will be required to gather and evaluate information from various sources and relate contemporary issues to their knowledge of the marketing and communications disciplines and professions.

-Fast Forward festival in week 7 will be based on generic sessions on employability with talks by careers and placement offices.
-Some of these activities will be based around subject groups for the different course cohorts taking the module.
+This festival focuses on generic sessions on employability, with talks by careers and placement offices.
+Some activities are subject groups-based.
 These activities will include; business games, marketing and communication tasks, plus off campus visits.
-Guest speakers will be invited from industry and the professional bodies to give master classes and to discuss career opportunity and prospects with students.
+Invited guest speakers from industry and the professional bodies will give master classes and discuss career opportunity and prospects with students.

-1. Demonstrate an awareness of marketing and communications definitions, theories, concepts and tools in so far as they affect business organisations
+1. Demonstrate awareness and knowledge of marketing and communications definitions, theories, concepts and tools as far as they apply to and affect business and all types of organisations.

 Group presentation and written report

-Jobber D., Ellis-Chadwick, F., (2013) Principles and Practices of Marketing, 7th edition McGraw Hill
+Jobber D., Ellis-Chadwick, F., (2016) Principles and Practices of Marketing, 8th edition McGraw Hill (Available as an E-book).

 European Journal of Marketing